johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - `package.json` created with a project name and private flag.

 **Prompt to Copilot:**
-“In the current folder, initialize a new Node project for a TypeScript+Playwright CLI tool named ‘shopify-a11y-sales’.
-Add standard metadata and mark the package as private.”
+"In the current folder, initialize a new Node project for a TypeScript+Playwright CLI tool named 'shopify-a11y-sales'.
+Add standard metadata and mark the package as private."

+**Status:** ✅ Complete — `package.json` created with project metadata.

 ---

-## Step 2 — TypeScript and Playwright configuration
+## Step 2 — TypeScript and Playwright configuration ✅

 **Goal:** Establish TypeScript config and base Playwright setup.
 **Requirements:** TypeScript compiler config aligned to modern Node; Playwright ready to run headless.